E. J. Potter

-E. J. Potter (April 24, 1941 - April 30, 2012), a.k.a. the Michigan Madman, was an American dragstrip exponent.
+E. J. Potter (April 24, 1941 – April 30, 2012), also known as the Michigan Madman, was an American dragstrip exhibition proponent.
 Writing his obituary in 2012, Paul Vitello of the New York Times described him as a "legend".

-Life
+Life and career

 Born in Ithaca, Michigan, Elon Jack Potter grew up on a farm repairing tractor engines, which led to building motorcycles.
 In high school, he wondered if he could build a bike with a V8 engine.
 The bike he built, named "Bloody Mary", was tested at a local strip and reached 130 mph.

 He later built a three-wheeled motorcycle with a United States military surplus rocket engine.
 "The Widowmaker" set three world land speed records.
 Potter's other creations include putting a jet engine in a Motorized tricycle and putting WWII airplane engines into tractors for tractor pull competitions.

-Beginning soon after his high school graduation, Potter toured the racing circuit for 13 years with his creations.
+Beginning soon after his high school graduation, Potter toured the drag racing circuit for 13 years with his creations.

+Potter died from complications of Alzheimer's disease in Ithaca, Michigan, on April 30, 2012, at the age of 71.